Bahíyyih Khánum: Appearance and personality

 By the time she was in her teens, Bahíyyih notably resembled her mother who was a famous beauty.
 Bahíyyih was described as having large grey eyes, a slender figure, golden-brown hair and ivory coloured skin "very much like her lovely mother."
 Her carriage was graceful and aristocratic.
 Ella Goodall Cooper, an early American Bahá’í, described her as "tall, slender and of noble bearing" and her face as the "feminine counterpart of ʻAbdu'l-Bahá's" with "understanding eyes".
 The privations and imprisonment took its toll on Bahíyyih's health and she grew frail and frequently suffered from bouts of ill-health.
 Margaret Randall, an American Bahá’í pilgrim, writes in 1919: "her face looked dreadfully tired but her eyes were like the Master's, so alive and expressive."

 Bahíyyih had a fondness for flowers and children.
 She paid great attention to cleanliness and how well-lit a room was.
 Her published letters show her encouraging women to involve themselves in Bahá’í service.
 Though she was often described as quiet, self-effacing and refined, according to Bahá’ís she proved herself a decisive and effective leader when heading the religion in the 1910s and 1920s.

-Bahíyyih was particularly beloved by Bahá’u’lláh.
-He supported her decision to remain single and declined any offers of marriage for her, remarking "I know no man worthy to marry such purity as my daughter."
-When Bahíyyih would visit Bahá’u’lláh in the Mansion of Bahjí, he would stand at his balcony and wait to catch the first glimpse of her arrival.
-Towards the end of her life when a group of students made a pilgrimage to visit her she asked if they could perform traditional Persian folk songs.
-Bahíyyih was clearly moved listening to songs she recalled that were sung by laborers returning home from work, bringing back memories of her childhood with Bahá’u’lláh in Tehran.
-It was her father who referred to her as Bahíyyih or Bahá’íyyih - the feminine derivative of his own name.
+Bahíyyih held a special place in the heart of Bahá’u’lláh, who not only supported her choice to remain single but also declined any marriage proposals on her behalf.
+He expressed, "I know no man worthy to marry such purity as my daughter."
+Whenever Bahíyyih visited Bahá’u’lláh in the Mansion of Bahjí, he would eagerly stand on his balcony, awaiting the first glimpse of her arrival.
+In the later years of her life, when a group of students made a pilgrimage to visit her, Bahíyyih requested them to perform traditional Persian folk songs.
+This evoked strong emotions in her as she listened to songs reminiscent of her childhood in Tehran with Bahá’u’lláh.
+Her father affectionately referred to her as Bahíyyih or Bahá’íyyih, the feminine derivative of his own name.
 Amongst the family she was known as “Khánum” (the lady).

 According to Bahá’ís, Bahíyyih was said to have an inner strength, because she had entered imprisonment as an inexperienced girl with little formal education but overcame the difficulties of her life.
 Biographer Janet Khan described Bahíyyih as a model of resilience in the face of personal tragedy and suffering.
 She is regarded as the foremost woman of the religion, an example for both sexes and the “Liege lady” of the Bahá’ís.